cdgrady21/cdgrady21.github.io/_pages/coding.md

 **Causal Inference**: [Causal Inference: The Mixtape](https://mixtape.scunning.com/)

 This excellent book "introduces students and practitioners to the methods necessary to arrive at meaningful answers to the questions of causation, using a range of modeling techniques and coding instructions for both the R and the Stata programming languages."
 Go here to learn about matching, difference-in-differences, regression discontinuity, synthetic controls, and more.
+And check out their [Mixtape Sessions](https://github.com/Mixtape-Sessions) for even more.

 **Machine learning**: [Basics of Statistical Learning](https://statisticallearning.org/index.html)